Why omnichannel marketing trumps multi-channel strategy (and how to get it right)

 • Unified customer profiles

-4. Use segmentation to create personalized omnichannel experiences that boost customer retention
+4. Use segmentation to create personalized experiences that boost customer retention

-Let’s say you have the technology you need for unified customer profiles.
-What do you do with the data?
+Once you have the technology you need for unified customer profiles, what do you do with the data?

-Personalized omnichannel experiences are built on segmentation—the process of categorizing your customers based on a set of behaviors that anticipate how customers are most likely to buy from you.
+Personalized omnichannel experiences rely on segmentation—the process of categorizing and then communicating with your customers based on observable behaviors and preferences that help you anticipate what will make each segment most likely to buy from you.

 Your customer segments will look different from another company’s, but here are a few examples and their corresponding experiences: